opticfluorine/sovereign/docs/rendering.md

 be interchangeable to provide portability.
 The only renderer currently supported is Direct3D 11.

+With the deprecation of the SharpDX library, the Direct3D 11 renderewr is being replaced by a cross-platform renderer backed by the Veldrid library.
+Veldrid is able to render using Direct3D, OpenGL, OpenGL ES, and Vulkan backends.
+This will provide ongoing rendering support for Windows clients while also enabling native Linux clients (and potentially Mac OS X clients via the Metal backend, though official Mac OS X support is not planned).

 ## Rendering Coordinator

 The behavior of the rendering coordinator is dependent on the state of the client.